nyabingenorv/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web infrastructure design

-Diagram(charts) to mind map and track various web stack projects Terms and aronims used
+Diagram(charts) to mind map and track various web stack projects

-## Core concepts Learnt
+## Core concepts Terms and acronims used

 1; Server
  a computer hardware or software that is accessible only by a network.
 A server can be physical or virtual.
 A server runs an operating system eg Linux or windows.